bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 - Button Link [General Link]: When the Link is set, this button will act as an anchor tag and redirect the user.
 When no Link or Cookie Name/Vlaue from above is set, this button will act as a simple modal dismiss action like the close icon.

 ## Implementing the Modal
+With the templates now configured, follow the official SXA guide on how to [Build a Simple Rendering](https://doc.sitecore.com/developers/sxa/17/sitecore-experience-accelerator/en/walkthrough--building-a-simple-rendering.html); doing so will facilitate the Repository injector pattern, the Controller, and the Component Model (or View Model in MVC fashion).
+The View file created by SXA should also be placed here if not already done so.

+### Component/View Model